Donald E. Bently: Founder of Bently Nevada

 Bently began selling instrumentation from his garage via mail order in 1955.
 He organized his first business as Bently Scientific Company in Berkeley, California, in 1956.
 He moved the company to Minden, Nevada in 1961 and incorporated it as Bently Nevada Corporation with three employees.
 In 1958, a team from Pepperl+Fuchs had invented an inductive eddy-current sensor as a replacement for a mechanical switch.
 But Bently's company was the first to successfully commercialize eddy-current proximity transducers, non-contacting displacement sensors measure vibration in high-speed turbomachinery.
 This type of electronic sensor is typically used to measure very small distances between the tip of the sensor and a conductive surface, such as rotating shaft.
 The displacements measured are extremely small, typically only several thousandths of an inch.
 Bently's application of eddy-current sensor technology was the foundation of an entire industry.
 Bently could be extremely demanding.
 He had high standards and did not compromise.
 He wrote, "Early in my career I decided that I would be absolutely true to my principles.
 This stand has led me occasionally to lose business, and sometimes lose employees.
 In the end, however, I have never regretted adhering as closely as I know how to a set of timeless principles.
 As I built my company, I demanded of my employees this same dedication to principle."
-One employee was his executive assistant for 17 years, but he was well-known for dismissing assistants with whom he did not get along.
+One employee was his executive assistant for 17 years, but he was well known for dismissing assistants with whom he did not get along.

 The eddy-current proximity probe pioneered by Bently became the de facto standard for the industry.
 In 1970 the American Petroleum Institute designated the proximity probe as the measurement device for measuring acceptable shaft vibration during factory acceptance testing.
 It added this as a requirement to its standard for turbomachinery acceptance testing and machinery protection.
 The eddy-current proximity probe became the preferred method for assessing vibration and overall mechanical condition on large turbomachinery employing fluid bearings.

 Bently Nevada manufactures and sells asset protection and condition monitoring hardware, software and services for industrial plant-wide operations.
 Bently Nevada opened its first international office in 1969 in the Netherlands.
 It gained recognition as the leader in the field.
-The company grew substantially over the years until in 2002 it had 1,200 people at its headquarters in Minden, Nevada, 2,100 employees worldwide, 100 offices in more than 40 countries, and global sales exceeding $235 million USD.
+The company grew substantially over the years until in 2002 it had 1,200 people at its headquarters in Minden, Nevada, 2,100 employees worldwide, 100 offices in more than 40 countries, and global sales exceeding US$235 million.
 In January 2002 at age 78 Don Bently sold the business to GE Energy for between $600 million and $900 million.
 Its products are used world-wide to monitor the mechanical condition of rotating equipment in a variety of industries including oil and gas production, hydroelectric, wind, hydrocarbon processing, electric power generation, pulp and paper, mining, water and wastewater treatment.